lafftale1999/lynks_backend/README.md

 * Join the VideoRoom by connecting your WebRTC client directly to Janus and joining `room_id`.
 * Poll participants using `/list_participants` to discover active publishers and subscribe to their feeds.

+# Help

+## Known Bugs
+* Connections ends with read request failed.
+This is because they are closed when finished sending the request - so the socket hit End of stream and closes, as it should.

+## Docker fresh start
+All the following commands must be made from the [`/root`](./) of the project.

+* Stop all containers related to this project, deletes all volumes, removes all related images and all earlier related containers.
+    ```sh
+    docker compose down -v --rmi all --remove-orphans
+    ```

+* Flushes the cache used with `docker build`.
+    ```sh
+    docker builder prune -af
+    ```

+* Removes stopped containers, unused networks and dangling images.
+Removes all images that isn't used by a container.
+    ```sh
+    docker system prune -af --volumes
+    ```

+* Builds the images used in the [`./docker-compose.yaml`](docker-compose.yaml) file without using the cache.
+    ```sh
+    docker compose build --no-cache
+    ```

+* Starts all the services in the [`./docker-compose.yaml`](docker-compose.yaml) and forces to create new containers even if nothing have changes.
+    ```sh
+    docker compose up --force-recreate
+    ```

 # Finishing thoughts
 This has been an incredibly fun project to work on.
 I have discovered the `Boost` library, which I have never used before and learned a lot more about coroutines and asynchronous programming.
 The goal for me was to learn more about C++, networking and creating a HTTP server.
 Further ahead I am also interested in trying to create a media-stream pipeline as well, but that is so far out of scope for this project.